 Amitabha Buddha (or Buddha of Limitless Life) of the Western Realm of Tranquillity and Bliss;

 Amoghasiddhi Buddha (or Buddha of Subtle Hearing), of the Northern August Realm of the Lotus.

 and small pavilions housing the 5 Dhyani-Buddhas, the incarnation of 5 wisdoms of the Mahavairochana.
 Again from the site:

 “The five wisdom merits are the Dharmahdatu-prakriti-jnana or the ability to show the Truth, Adarshana-jnana or the ability to see the original nature of all living beings, Samata-jnana or the way to adopt an indifferent attitude, Pratyaveksana-jnana or the ability to see the special character of all living beings, and Krityanushthana-jnana or ability of all complete meritorious.”

-The Sri Mariamman Temple at 244 South Bridge Road, has its charm and it is the oldest Hindu Temple, where a small representation of the goddess Mariamman exist.
+The Sri Mariamman Temple at 244 South Bridge Road.
 The Temple is known by the woshipers as Sithi Vinayagar and Gothanda Ramaswamy Mariamman Temple.
 Before, it is used as a refugee place and a place of worship for immigrants and officiated Indian marriage.

 Chinatown, to sum it all: traditions, food, people, colors, lotsa colors….and pork, of all kinds, even German sausages.

-After dinner of Chinese Hainam Chicken rice, go for this cool dessert, Mango Sago & Pomelo, at Mei Heong Yuen Dessert , located at Temple st. After a whole day walking in humid heat and painful back and feet, it tastes Just purrfect. =D~~~
+After dinner of Chinese Hainam Chicken rice, I went to have a Mango Sago & Pomelo, at Mei Heong Yuen Dessert , located at Temple st. After a whole day walking in humid heat and painful back and feet, it tastes is just purrfect.